Chatsworth pastor shot and killed while protecting community

 Share this article:

-A CHATSWORTH pastor who was a key figure in rallying community members to keep looters out of their neighbourhood lost his life for the cause, he was laid to rest today (Sunday).
+Durban - A Chatsworth pastor who was a key figure in rallying community members to keep looters out of their neighbourhood lost his life for the cause.
+He was laid to rest on Sunday.

 Colonel Brenda Muridili, spokesperson for the National Joint Operational and Intelligence Structure (NatJoints) that has been set-up to monitor and speak on issues related to the riots, comprising the SAPS and other State security institutes, said they were unable to comment on individual incidents.